TFIM — Transverse-Field Ising Model

 Overview

-The one-dimensional transverse-field Ising model is one of the simplest quantum many-body systems exhibiting a quantum phase transition.
-It is exactly solvable via Jordan-Wigner transformation followed by Bogoliubov-de Gennes (BdG) diagonalization.
+The one-dimensional transverse-field Ising model is the canonical exactly-solvable quantum many-body system with a quantum phase transition.
+QAtlas solves it via the Jordan-Wigner transformation followed by Bogoliubov-de Gennes (BdG) diagonalisation; PBC additionally requires parity-projected (NS+R) sectors.

 \[H = -J \sum_{i} \sigma^z_i \sigma^z_{i+1} - h \sum_{i} \sigma^x_i\]